renovatebot/renovate/docs/usage/configuration-options.md

 ## pruneStaleBranches

-Configure to `false` to disable deleting orphan branches and autoclosing PRs.
+Configure to `false` to disable deleting orphan branches and auto-closing of PRs.
 Defaults to `true`.

 ## rangeStrategy